cpon00/midi-chlorian/README.md

 ### Introductions

 This repository is the home of Midi-chlorian, a compiler inspired by the mind of George Lucas.
 One of our team members had just finished five hours of reading Star Wars wiki articles, and proposed the name SkywalkerScript.
 After a bit of deliberation, our team settled on Midi-chlorian, named after the "intelligent microscopic life-forms that lived symbiotically inside the cells of all living things"[[1]](https://starwars.fandom.com/wiki/Midi-chlorian).
+As such, features of our compiler include... not yet implemented.

 ### Features